rosajen27/trip-reel/README.md

 # Trip Reel Project

-A mobile movie app that features dynamically updated HTML, CSS, and JavaScript while integrating data received from multiple server-side API requests.
+A mobile movie app that integrates data received from multiple server-side API requests.
 This app was built from scratch collaboratively with a team of six coders, which allowed us to learn agile development methodologies and implement feature and bug fixes using the git branch workflow and pull requests.

 ## Deployment